 This causes that almost all online businesses, blogs… have notice a decrease in their online statistics.
 This decrease in statistics does not mean a real traffic loss, it means a “measured” traffic loss.
 For this reason we’ve created SEAL Metrics Cookieless Tracking.

 Based on the statistics of our clients and participation in forums, it is estimated that the percentage of people who do not accept cookies when visiting a website is between 20% and 30%.

 This percentage will be even higher due to the great evangelization effort regarding data privacy carried out by Apple.

 In addition, Tim Cook in his Speech to Stanford graduates in 2019 explains how the basis of our freedom as citizens lies in how cautions and careful we are with our privacy: https://www.youtube.com/watch?v=2C2VJwGBRRw

 Apple is making a great effort for the privacy of users and against its big (indirect) technological competitors.
 It started with Facebook.

 The latest iOS 14 update will cause Facebook and its advertisers to “see”, consequently, process or profile user data: https://www.facebook.com/business/news/ios-14-apple-privacy-update-impacts-small-business-ads

 This is just the beginning!

-It is not a question of whether cookies will die or not; it is about privacy.
+It is not a question of whether cookies are going to die or not, it is about privacy.